 With a splendid prop in the form of Brent Horton returning and gritty back row Roy Dransfield starting a road, which would take him to 500 first team appearances, Greenwood had the materials, which he would mould into a pack to match the best.
 The early eighties produced exceptional playing records and representative appearances for Wade Dooley leading in 1985 to, the first of his 55 England caps.

 In 1988 a grandstand improved the lot of spectators and lead to the club again being asked to host county games.
 More recently, the establishment of new pitches has enabled the thriving mini/junior section to flourish.
 A steady development programme has seen the opening of hospitality/conference facilities in the Wiseman Room and the extension of the main (Dooley) Lounge and the Members Bar.
-A medical room and a weight’s room have also been added.
+A medical room and a weight’s room were also added.

 League rugby was greeted with open arms and the 1869 Club came into being to focus the activities of rugby supporters in the club.
 Paul Grayson was persuaded to give up soccer in favour of rugby and went on to gain an England Under 21 cap before continuing his development elsewhere and obtaining a full England Cap.

-Another England International, Will Greenwood, also briefly wore a Hoppers shirt and Patrick Sanderson, spent his formative seasons at Lightfoot Green.
+England International, Will Greenwood, also briefly wore a Hoppers shirt and Patrick Sanderson, spent his formative seasons at Lightfoot Green.
 Preston is fully committed to Youth Development and continues to produce quality players, including recent England Internationals, Iain Balshaw and Steve Borthwick (who captained his Country) plus Alex Sanderson who also captained Sale.
 The under 19’s have won the Lancashire Senior Colts Cup seven times and been runners up once.
 Their Pride and Joy was the National Plate, which was won in the Millennium Year of 2000 at Northampton’s Franklin’s Gardens.
 2003 almost saw the feat equalled, but they were defeated in the final.